How Many Relationships Fail [Breakup Statistics]

 • Christmas day (and the two weeks leading up to it)

-• Some seasons also sparked more breakups that others
+• Some seasons also sparked more breakups than others

 • During spring breakups also seemed to be on the rise.

-• Long distance relationships would seem like an obvious thing leading to a breakup, but the data actually shows that couples are more likely to break up after reuniting.
+• Long-distance relationships would seem like an obvious thing leading to a breakup, but the data shows that couples are more likely to break up after reuniting.

 Why do breakups happen?